raushangupta1425/Speech-to-Speech-Streaming-Project/README.md

 4. text to audio
 5. mergea audio with original video

+## Run guideance
+    - Run the file app.py in Terminal
+    - App is running on http://127.0.0.1:5000/

-## Prons
+## Features
+    - Dubbed video in available languages.
-    - maximun video length upto 5 minutes till now
+    - maximun video length upto 5 minutes till now.

-## Important Instruction before running app
-    - Rename your video name as "video" to work properly
+    - You can download dubbed video by clicking on Download button.

 ## Follow the instruction
 1. Audio extraction : extract_audio.py  -  ffmpeg package